Ministry of Defence

 Regimental Histories

 We can also advise on the addresses of Old Comrades Associations.
 The internet has made it easier to establish contact with people who may have served in the Forces, or who may be conducting research similar to your own.
 The British Legion website at www.britishlegion.org.uk is a good place to start.
 An excellent site for First World War Orders of Battle and Army information is www.1914-1918.net.
-Other websites of interest include The Western Front Association at www.westernfront.co.uk and Land Forces of Britain, the Empire and Commonwealth at www.regiments.org
+Other websites of interest include The Western Front Association at www.westernfront.co.uk and The National Archives - Army Regiments

 Research Guides